apache/datafusion-comet/dev/release/README.md

 The script `publish-to-maven.sh` will publish the artifacts created by the `build-release-comet.sh` script.
 The artifacts will be signed using the gpg key of the release manager and uploaded to the maven staging repository.

+Note that installed GPG keys can be listed with `gpg --list-keys`.
+The gpg key is a 40 character hex string.

 Note: This script needs `xmllint` to be installed.
 On MacOS xmllint is available by default.

 On Ubuntu `apt-get install -y libxml2-utils`